History of timekeeping devices: Later developments

 The invention of the mainspring in the early 15th century—a device first used in locks and for flintlocks in guns— allowed small clocks to be built for the first time.
 The need for an escapement mechanism that steadily controlled the release of the stored energy, led to the development of two devices, the stackfreed (which although invented in the 15th century can be documented no earlier than c.1535) and the fusee, which first originated from medieval weapons such as the crossbow.
 There is a fusee in the earliest surviving spring-driven clock, a chamber clock made for Philip the Good in c.
 1430.
 Leonardo da Vinci, who produced the earliest known drawings of a pendulum in 1493–1494, illustrated a fusee in c.
 1500, a quarter of a century after the coiled spring first appeared.

 Clock towers in Western Europe in the Middle Ages struck the time.
 Early clock dials showed hours; a clock with a minutes dial is mentioned in a 1475 manuscript.
 During the 16th century, timekeepers became more refined and sophisticated, so that by 1577 the Danish astronomer Tycho Brahe was able to obtain the first of four clocks that measured in seconds, and in Nuremberg, the German clockmaker Peter Henlein was paid for making what is thought to have been the earliest example of a watch, made in 1524.
 By 1500, the use of the foliot in clocks had begun to decline.
 The oldest surviving spring-driven clock is a device made by Bohemian Jacob Zech in 1525.
 The first person to suggest travelling with a clock to determine longitude, in 1530, was the Dutch instrument maker Gemma Frisius.
 The clock would be set to the local time of a starting point whose longitude was known, and the longitude of any other place could be determined by comparing its local time with the clock time.

-The Ottoman engineer Taqi ad-Din described a weight-driven clock with a verge-and-foliot escapement, a striking train of gears, an alarm, and a representation of the Moon's phases in his book The Brightest Stars for the Construction of Mechanical Clocks (Al-Kawākib al-durriyya fī wadh' al-bankāmat al-dawriyya), written around 1556.
+The Ottoman engineer Taqi ad-Din described a weight-driven clock with a verge-and-foliot escapement, a striking train of gears, an alarm, and a representation of the Moon's phases in his book The Brightest Stars for the Construction of Mechanical Clocks (Al-Kawākib al-durriyya fī wadh' al-bankāmat al-dawriyya), written around 1565.
 Jesuit missionaries brought the first European clocks to China as gifts.

-The Italian polymath Galileo Galilei is thought to have first realised that the pendulum could be used as an accurate timekeeper after watching the motion of suspended lamps at Pisa Cathedral.
+The Italian polymath Galileo Galilei is thought to have first realized that the pendulum could be used as an accurate timekeeper after watching the motion of suspended lamps at Pisa Cathedral.
 In 1582, he investigated the regular swing of the pendulum, and discovered that this was only dependent on its length.
 Galileo never constructed a clock based on his discovery, but prior to his death he dictated instructions for building a pendulum clock to his son, Vincenzo.